-Community Open House attendees had the opportunity to view and discuss the AFFH-T R/ECAP, national origin, disability and access to opportunity maps and to participate in conversation and activities designed to solicit their feedback on community and neighborhood needs and to demonstrate how they would prioritize limited resources to address the housing and community development needs they believe are most urgent in Santa Fe.
+Community Open House attendees had the opportunity to view and discuss the AFFH-T R/ECAP, national origin, disability, and access to opportunity maps and to participate in conversation and activities designed to solicit their feedback on community and neighborhood needs.
+Through the engagement activities, attendees demonstrated how they would prioritize limited resources to address the housing and community development needs they believe are most urgent in Santa Fe.